Author Guidelines

 7. Content of the article:

-8. Reference: References must be meticulously formatted in accordance with the APA format (American Psychological Association).
+8. Reference: References must be meticulously formatted in accordance with the APA7 format (American Psychological Association).
 Please refer to the guidelines outlined in the References section for detailed instructions.

-References should consistently adhere to the APA (American Psychological Association) format, with all references in English throughout the entire article.
+References should consistently adhere to the APA7 (American Psychological Association) format, with all references in English throughout the entire article.

 In-text citations should include the author's name and year in parentheses immediately following the reference in the text.
 If the author's name is integrated into the text, it is sufficient to enclose the year of publication and page number within parentheses following the author's name.